Urban killings, air strikes as bloodshed worsens in Turkish southeast

 The 22-year-old waiter had returned from compulsory military service two months ago, the sources said.

-Demirtas said special forces, acting on the local governor's orders, had been shooting anyone venturing out on the street.
+Demirtas said special forces, acting on the local governor's orders, were shooting anyone venturing out on the street.

 "Kurds are getting the death penalty," he said.